willferreira/multilabel-stance-detection/README.md

 # multilabel-stance-detection-public
 Public version of the code for the EMNLP 2019 paper: "Incorporating Label Dependencies in Multilabel Stance Detection" by William Ferreira and Andreas Vlachos.

-The paper explores methods of performing multilabel stance detection wih reference to three multilabel datasets.
+The paper explores methods of performing multilabel stance detection with reference to three multilabel datasets.
 The datasets cannot be provided with this code due to licensing conditions, and should be requested from the relevant authors:

 1. The Brexit Blog Corpus (BBC): Vasiliki  Simaki,  Carita  Paradis,  and  Andreas  Kerren.2017.
 Stance classification in texts from blogs onthe 2016 british referendum.
 InSPECOM.